One of the fastest growing sectors in the economy, the legal cluster in Northern Ireland includes:

 Northern Ireland has a still largely untapped pool of culturally-compatible, highly-educated legal talent seeking quality legal roles in the region.

-A talent pool includes an annual surplus of some 500 law graduates and an experienced cadre of professionals who are keen to return and re-locate to the region.
+The region boasts two of the top 15 law schools in the UK.
+Our legal talent pool includes an annual surplus of some 500 law graduates as well as an experienced cadre of professionals who are keen to return and re-locate to the region.
 Around 80 per cent of paralegals are law graduates.

 Such is the demand for quality legal opportunities in the region, investors have reported that they have attracted ten times as many qualified applicants as they require when advertising positions.

 Operating costs in Northern Ireland are on average around 20-30% lower than the rest of the UK and Europe.

 Typical operating costs for a legal services centre in Northern Ireland are around 50% less than London and around 40% less than New York.